angular-esx/ngx-bootstrap/README.md

 -----Development-----

-This is Integration branch: feature/ngxBootstrap
+This is Integration branch: develop

 - When you pick a component for development, you should branch off Integration branch with branch name as: feature/(componentName)